 The Class B units are entitled to a cash payment of 10% of net proceeds primarily from a monetization event, as defined under the provisions related to these Class B unit awards, in excess of USA Compression Holdings, LLC's Class A unitholder's capital contributions and an 8% cumulative annual dividend (both of which are due upon a monetization event) to the extent of vested units over total units of the respective class.
 Each holder of Class B units is then allocated their pro-rata share of the respective class of unit's entitlement based on the number of units held over the total number of units in that class of units.
 The Class B units vest 25% on the first anniversary date of the grant date and then 25% on each successive anniversary for the next three years (pro-rated by month) subject to certain continued employment.
-Half of the annual vesting automatically is achieved for certain Class B unitholders when USA Compression Holdings, LLC, or one of its subsidiaries, achieves a defined performance target related to a public offering of securities.
-The units have no expiry date provided the employee remains employed with USA Compression Holdings, LLC or one of its subsidiaries.
+Half of the annual vesting automatically is achieved for certain Class B units have no expiry date provided the employee remains employed with USA Compression Holdings, LLC or one of its subsidiaries.

 Class B interest units

+Grant o Share based

-fair t date value unit Vested Unvested Share based compensation expense
+fair va per ur Vested Unvested compensation expense

-Issuance of profit interest units \$ Vesteu 1,000,000 САРСИЗС
+Issuance of profit interest units \$ 1,000,000

 Vesting

-Forfeitures
+Forfeitures -

 Balance of awards as of December 31, 2010 1,000,000

 Expense recorded in 2010 \$ -

-Issuance of profit interest units \$ 187,500
+Issuance of profit interest units \$ - 187,500

 Vesting 250,000 (250,000)

 Forfeitures

 Balance of awards as of December 31, 2011 250,000 937,500

 Expense recorded in 2011 \$